Q: Are there application deadlines?

 Q: So, how much should I ask you for?

 A: That depends.
 In general, we are most receptive to large requests ($50K+) from organizations we have worked with before.
-If you are entirely new to us, we'd suggest a smaller initial request; if that project goes well, you'll be in a much stronger position to make a larger request during a future grant cycle.
+If you are entirely new to us, we'd suggest a smaller initial request; if that grant goes well, you'll be in a much stronger position to make a larger request during a future grant cycle.

 Q: Can I meet with the Foundation before I submit an LOI?